September ~ 2015: It's Pheasant Hunting Season at

 As always, The Ringneck Ranch LLC welcomes all the terrific hunters that come here to hunt pheasant.
-Pheasant hunters look forward to their Ringneck Ranch hunts with co-workers, family and friends; all of them great outdoorsmen and women who are working to keep Michigan's hunting heritage alive and well.
+Pheasant hunters look forward to their Ringneck Ranch hunts with co-workers, family and friends; all of them great outdoorsmen, women and young hunters who are working to keep Michigan's hunting heritage alive and well.

 We've hosted some spectacular hunts at the Ranch over the years.
 Countless shooters come out to bust those cagey ringnecks with great success .
-It doesn't matter whether hunters come out to spend a few hours field hunting, or if they come out to obliterate massive numbers of those crazy pheasants as they come burning out of the tower during one of "Big Daddy Ron's European Hunts", it's always another great day of pheasant hunting at The Ringneck Ranch LLC.
+It doesn't matter whether you come out to spend a few hours field hunting, or if you're here to obliterate massive numbers of those crazy pheasants as they come burning out of the tower during one of "Big Daddy Ron's European Hunts", it's always another great day of pheasant hunting at The Ringneck Ranch LLC.
 We can't even begin to tell you how much we enjoy having all of you out, and how much we appreciate the time you spend with us.

-You're always welcome to plug in your crock-pots; use the range, the fridge and just about anything else you need.
+Feel free to plug in your crock-pots; use the range, the fridge and just about anything else you need to pull a snack, lunch or dinner together.
 Give us a heads-up if you want to do a little grilling.
 We'll have the grill ready and waiting.
 If you want to skip hauling food with you we'll be glad to pull a lunch together for your group with advance notice.
-Give us a call (517/524-8294), or send an e-mail: email@example.com so we can show you the The Ringneck Ranch LLC has it happening when it comes to hunting pheasants.
+Give us a call (517/524-8294), or send an e-mail to: email@example.com so we can show you just how The Ringneck Ranch LLC has it happening when it comes to hunting pheasants.